r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 how it is easiest to build the tool, but, nothing from `x86_64-w64-mingw32.static.posix` needs the Cygwin/Msys runtime.

+The ARM and Intel version of Rtools44 may be installed on the same 64-bit ARM machine.
+The Intel version would be used with an Intel version of R (running in emulator on the machine, but that is done automatically by the OS) and the ARM version would be used with an ARM version of R.

 ## Installing software for building using a toolchain tarball

-Alternatively to Rtools43 install from the installer, one may use custom build tools (e.g.  a standalone version of Msys2) with a "toolchain tarball" consisting only of the compiler toolchain, headers and pre-compiled static libraries.
+Alternatively to Rtools44 install from the installer, one may use custom build tools (e.g.  a standalone version of Msys2) with a "toolchain tarball" consisting only of the compiler toolchain, headers and pre-compiled static libraries.
 This is useful for server and expert use.